hsvgbkhgbv/Thermostat-assisted-continuously-tempered-Hamiltonian-Monte-Carlo-for-Bayesian-learning/README.md

 sampler.update(loss)
 ```

-6. Periodically resample the the momenta of parameters and evaluate with test data such as
+6. Periodically resample the momenta of parameters and evaluate with test data such as

 ```bash
 sampler.resample_momenta()